ikarth/nonogen/README.md

 [NaNoGenMo 2014] (https://github.com/dariusk/NaNoGenMo-2014): It started as a joke on Twitter by Darius Kazemi and grew into an entire month of people creating novel-writing generators.
 This one is mine.

+A thread about it's development can be found [here](https://github.com/dariusk/NaNoGenMo-2014/issues/35).

 ## Output

 The first finished book produced by the generator is "The Infinite Garden of One Thousand and One Stories".
+It has 5,665,188 words, and was generated from a seed of 5.16746766851914E8 and with a running time of 123337.824542 milliseconds.

+This configuration of the generator emphasizes recursion and uses its own structure to construct the space that the characters inhabit.

 PDF | Markdown | HTML
 ----|----------|-----